Menu

 Maritime High School students select a career pathway for 11th and 12th grades.

 The Vessel Operations program at Maritime High School provides 11th- and 12th-grade students with a blend of academic and practical learning opportunities.
-This program combines rigorous learning in Math, English, and maritime skills with real-world experiences to prepare students for industry certifications and ensures students can meet post-secondary requirements.
+This program combines rigorous learning in Math, English, and maritime skills with real-world experiences to prepare students for industry certifications and ensure students can meet postsecondary requirements.

 FIELDWORK AND ACADEMIC PARTNERSHIPS

-• This program is conducted in partnership with the Seattle Maritime Academy in Ballard.
+• This program is conducted in partnership with Northwest Maritime and Washington State Ferries.
 This collaboration provides students with access to specialized maritime training and industry certifications.
-This opportunity is funded through Running Start and funds raised by Northwest Maritime.

 • When not participating in off-campus training, students work with Maritime High School instructors on complementary projects, ensuring a well-rounded education that meets post-secondary requirements.